bramirez96/Pokedex-Frontend/README.md

 # React Pokedex Frontend

-Created as a school project and taken to the next level in my free time over the following weeks.
+Created as a school project and taken to the next level in my free time.

 ## Notable Features